ORNL/curifactory/sphinx/source/getting_started.rst

     :align: center

-These mechanics provide a methodical way of creating curifactory-based runnables for a research project, and are what allows curifactory to inject all its features into each experiment run (e.g. automatic logging, reporting, and a single CLI interface for interacting with the experiment runs.)
+These mechanics provide a methodical way of creating curifactory-based runnables for a research project, and are what allows curifactory to inject its features into each experiment run (e.g. automatic logging, reporting, and a single CLI interface for interacting with the experiment runs.)